JimmyMcKegger/metafieldDefinitionMigrator/README.md

 The script will migrate the metafield definitions defined in the `OWNER_TYPES` array from the source store to the destination store.
 It will skip existing metafield definitions.

-## Limitations
+## Limitations & Considerations

 - The script only migrates metafield _definitions_.
-It does not migrate the _values_ of the metafields.
+It does not migrate any metafield values.
+Use [Matrixify](https://matrixify.app/) instead to migrate resources with corresponding metafield values.
 - The script does not handle errors caused by invalid credentials, network issues, or other issues with the Shopify API.
+- Tested on Node.js v16.15.1